gillid/snapshots-experiment/README.md

 Aim - to figure out speed difference on testing conditional rendering.

 #### Env
-Using `node v8.14.1`, `yarn v1.13.0`, for the rest see in `package.json`
+Using `node v8.14.1`, `yarn v1.13.0`, for the rest watch `package.json`

 #### Usage
-Runs 1000 similar components with 5 conditional rendering props.
+Runs 1000 similar components with 5 elements on props conditional rendering.

 #### Approach 1
 Use 2 snapshots for rendering with props and without props.